-NOW CLICK ON ANOTHER DROPDOWN MENU AT THE TOP TO SEE OTHER THINGS.
+NOW CLICK ON ANOTHER DROP-DOWN MENU AT THE TOP TO SEE MORE FUN THINGS.

 Hyperbole is extreme exaggeration.

 She opened the window and ten trillion gazillion mosquitoes flew in.

 Personification is making things seem like people.

 The happy sun smiled down on me from the sky.

 Alliteration means words close together that begin with the same consonant sound.

 A metaphor compares things that are not alike without the words "like" or "as."